Download and Respond to RFQs

 Specification of price line items and total price

-When responding to a quote, it's important to accurately specify any modified or newly added price line items.
 Additionally, please keep in mind that the total price sent through the API response should reflect the net amount, excluding any applicable sales tax.
 If there are sales taxes to be included, they should be presented as separate price line items within the quote

-When including separate price line items within the quote, it is not necessary for their sum to match the total net price.
+When including separate price line items within the quote, it is NOT necessary for their sum to match the total net price.
 The individual price line items can represent various components or charges, and their cumulative total may differ from the overall net price.

 Below is an example of a typical payload using the POST /tripmsgs/{requestId}/submitQuote where line items are defined and the buyer visibility ("visibleToBuyer" : boolean